- Health information

 - Inter-country adoptions

-Reviewed: 2 June 2015, 12:07 NZST
+Reviewed: 2 May 2018, 10:45 NZST

 Travelling or living overseas?
 Help us find you in an emergency, so we can check on your well-being or send you important information.

+Not travelling or living overseas but still want to stay up to date with our travel advice?
 Have the latest travel advisories sent to you via email.